James Braidwood: Death

 Braidwood is buried at Abney Park Cemetery, Stoke Newington, London, not far from the Stoke Newington Fire Station.
 The grave lies on a path edge towards the south, rendering it relatively easy to see in this congested and overgrown cemetery.
 His wife, Mary Ann Jane Braidwood (1806–1871) was buried with him.
 He was also buried near his stepson, also a fireman, who had died six years earlier.

 The grave was long lost to public view but in 1981, following much research by the then Stoke Newington Fire Station White Watch Station Officer, Liam Hackett, the precise location of the grave was found.
 Hackett then spent the rest of the summer clearing the site and restoring the lettering on the monument.

 Legacy

 National memorial

 The death of James Braidwood, whilst engaged in fire fighting duties, is recorded on the National Firefighters Memorial which is located adjacent to St Paul's Cathedral in the City of London.

 Freemason Lodge

 In 2005, a group of former London firefighters founded a new Masonic lodge.
 They commemorated Braidwood's life and death by naming the lodge after him.
 This is now known as the Braidwood Lodge Number 9802 and is based in Dartford, Kent.

-Republished fire manual
+Fire manual

 Recognising the lack of publications on fire engines in the English language, Braidwood published what is regarded as one of the first textbooks on the science of fire engineering in 1830: On the Construction of Fire Engines and Apparatus.
-A second edition of the book was published in 2004.
 Braidwood also authored Fire prevention and fire extinction, published posthumously in 1866.